 The General FP is a one-year bridge program intended to equip high school graduates to pursue university majors and is undertaken by most university students in Oman.
-The program focuses on three major areas: English, Mathematics and IT, plus general study skills.
+The program focuses on four major areas: English, Mathematics, IT and General Study Skills.